-A history and politics trip to Alsace always starts off in Strasbourg, the heart of so many Pan-European developments.
-Extend your students' understanding in their studies of the EU with an opportunity to visit the European Parliament and The Council of Europe.
+A history and politics trip to the Alsace region always starts off in Strasbourg, the heart of so many Pan-European developments.
+Extend your students' understanding of the workings of the EU with an opportunity to visit the European Parliament and The Council of Europe.

 The history of the region is fascinating, dating back to Roman times.
 The region has changed hands between France and Germany several times over the centuries.
-The German influences are still very strong and can be seen in the architecture (with a number of extremely pretty timbered buildings), the restaurants, and in the names of many of the surrounding towns and villages such as Bischoffsheim and Kaysersberg.
+The German influences are still very strong and can be seen in the architecture, with a number of extremely attractive timbered buildings.

 Our Suggested Itinerary

 Depart school in the evening for an overnight trip to France.